zudljk/remoteplay/README.md

   * Select "Team Settings"
   * Select "API Keys"
   * Enter a name for the key and click "Create"
+* A public IP address for your machine.

 On your Paperspace machine, you need:
 * Windows 10 or higher